 Yosemite's High Sierra Camps are very popular with those who seriously like to hike, fish and ride horses.
 This is a looped trail that is open only in the months of July and August each year.

 This is a ton of fun!
 You can hike all day and have a nice place waiting for you at the end of the day.
-Take some time during your hike to climb a waterfall, rock climb or fish in a lake.
+Take some time during your hike to climb a waterfall, rock climb or stop at a lake to go fishing.
 At the end of your days hike, you'll arrive to a base camp.

 Each of the base camps provide hot meals, a bed with a mattress (bring your own sleeping bag, a wood burning stove, some furniture and bathroom facilities.
 Some of the camps have hot showers available.
 You will be housed is in a canvas tent.